Notice of Motion: Performance Management Reporting Arrangements

 (i) as the data is still being collected and analysed by officers, a set of such wider indicators should be presented to Members on a regular basis;

 (ii) accompanying quarterly performance data, there should also be information as to the target expected in that quarter, in addition to the year end and Plan end (2020) target;

 (iii) the choice of indicators needs to be relevant to the 2020 pledge and undertakes to review those indicators chosen to measure pledge success prior to reporting for Quarter 2 performance;

 (iv) officers report to each Overview and Scrutiny committee the ‘added value’ expected for those indicators that have been included within the 2020 Vision Plan and, in respect of indicators flagged as under or over preforming, additional information and actions proposed in respect of those indicators.

 In order to secure a transparent and open review, Members should be invited to submit details of the key areas that they wish to see reported upon by the end of October.

 The Spokespersons of each of the newly created Overview and Scrutiny Committees should be requested to examine these suggestions and ensure a sufficient, timely and readily accessible mechanism for such data in future reports.”

-The Chair commented that the Committee would all echo the sentiments being expressed and on a motion by the Chair, duly seconded, it was –
+On a motion by the Chair, duly seconded it was –

-(1) That the Notice of Motion be supported.
+1) the Notice of Motion be supported; and